2016 Boy Low Scoring Average Champions: Brendon Choe

 The Boys North Team consist of the top eight boys in points.
 The Girls’ North Team consists of the top four girls in points.
 Additional invitations may include a junior who has won state and/or national honors.
 It may be a junior who has earned such an honor but does not have the total number of points due to attending year-round school or missing sanctioned tournaments competing at National events.
 All choices must be submitted & approved by the JGANC Board of Directors.

 Our overall boy and girl winners automatically qualify for one of the JGANC Teams and receive a Performance Based Entry (PBE) status from the AJGA.

 Like the JGANC Championship Tournament, our overall boy’s and girl’s winners automatically will qualify for one of the JGANC Teams and also receive a Performance Based Entry (PBE) status from the AJGA.

 Note of Exception: If the over-all winners of our JGANC Match Play Championship or Nor-Cal Players Championship earns a berth on the one of our boys’/girls’ teams is younger than 15 years old, the JGANC Board of Directors must make approval for team membership.

 These numbers may vary depending on ties and point totals in the various age groups.

-Invitations are sent to JGANC membership based on age and point totals.
-A JGANC participant must be 14-17 years of age to receive an invitation.
+Invitations are sent to JGANC membership based on age and total team points.
+Participant must be 14-18 years of age to receive an invitation.
 The host committee determines the number of invitations allowed.
-The North/South Matches take place the day before the State Junior.